About

 Reef Guardians has created an 'Anini Water Quality Characterization Report (Knox, Dressler, Mazor et al. 2022) focused on the broader ‘Anini region from mauka (toward the mountains) to makai (toward the sea) identifying where land-based pollution impacts the ecosystem.

-Our next actions are to educate our community, carry out action steps and develop a community-based management plan for 'Anini watershed.
-Can you help?
-Volunteers and funding are needed.
+Our resulting actions are to educate our community, carry out action steps and develop a community-based management plan for 'Anini watershed.
+Our team, led by water quality expert scientists, has recently concluded a community volunteer-staffed water quality testing program, sampling monthly from February 2024 - April 2025.

 Download the form and email to info@reefguardians.org